fabiocaccamo/django-colorfield/example/README.md

 This is the example Django polls app with fields that demonstrate the colorfield.
 You can run the two examples from the images on Docker Hub:

-**with a limited palette**
+**with a full palette**

 ```
 docker run -d -p 8000:8000 vanessa/django-colorfield:palette
 ```

-and **without a palette**
+**and with a limited selection**

 ```
-docker run -d -p 8000:8000 vanessa/django-colorfield:all
+docker run -d -p 8000:8000 vanessa/django-colorfield:palette
 ```

 Open to your browser at [127.0.0.1:8000](http://127.0.0.1:8000), and click the button to create the example poll.

-To build the image:
+If you instead want to build the image:

 ```
 docker build vanessa/django-colorfield .